aleua/p-reset/readme.md

 - Test something like ~'(min-width: @tablet + 1)'
 - Change table styles
 - Change the god damn .info class to something else
+- Consider adding
+	a, a:link, a:visited, a:focus, a:hover, a:active{ color: inherit; }
+	:not(nav){
+		a, a:link, a:visited, a:focus, a:hover, a:active{
+			text-decoration: none;
+		}
+	}